Many people think asbestos was banned years ago, but it's still used in approximately 70% of the world today, including the United States.

-- At least 60 countries have already banned asbestos.
+At least 60 countries have already banned asbestos, with more committing to a ban.

-- Certain products with historic use can contain up to 1% of asbestos in the U.S.
+Certain products with historic use can still contain up to 1% of asbestos in the U.S.

-- The Lautenberg Act passed in 2016 is helping to pave the way toward a future ban.
+The Lautenberg Act is helping to pave the way toward a future ban in the U.S.

 The fight to ban asbestos has been going on for decades, and it’s a battle many don’t realize is still occurring.
 While there have been attempts in the past to ban the toxin in the U.S., none has been successful so far.
 Asbestos is regulated to protect consumers and workers, but many believe the restrictions aren’t enough.
 Until a ban is in place, millions of people are still at risk of exposure and developing mesothelioma and other asbestos-related diseases.